 Following lunch at a local Uighur restaurant, we transfer to the airport for our early evening flight to Kashgar.
 On arrival at Kashgar airport, we shall transfer to our hotel located in the centre of town.
-The day concludes with an evening meal at a local restaurant.
+The day concludes with an evening meal at the hotel.
 (Overnight Kashgar) BLD

-Day 15: Sunday 17 September, Kashgar
+Day 15: Sunday 15 September, Kashgar

+- City Bazaar

 - Kashgar's Sunday Animal Market

-- City Bazaar

 - Artisan district, old town & Idkah Mosque

 We spend the morning at Kashgar's Sunday markets, two of the largest in Eurasia.
-The first is the famous animal market.
-Uyghurs, Tajiks, Kyrgyz and Uzbeks all congregate, dressed in their traditional clothing, selling horses, sheep, cattle, goats, donkeys and camels.
-We also visit the city bazaar, in which all manner of textiles, clothing, furniture and food are sold.
+We begin with a visit to the city bazaar, in which all manner of textiles, clothing, furniture and food are sold.
 It is said that up to 100,000 people come to these markets each Sunday.